-Sponsored awards received during fiscal year 2013 exceeded \$620 million, representing a slight decrease from the previous year.
-Annual sponsored revenue increased by 6% to approximately \$768 million in fiscal year 2013.
-Although Federal funding for research is likely to decline in fiscal year 2014, the Institute is well-positioned in growing and emerging research areas that are of interest and value to both Federal and nonFederal sponsors.
+Sponsored awards received during fiscal year 2014 exceeded \$688 million, representing an 11% increase from the previous year.
+Annual sponsored revenue decreased by 8% to approximately \$708 million in fiscal year 2014; however, this decrease was anticipated by Institute leadership based on a planned reduction in capital projects funded by the Georgia Tech Foundation and the expiration of sponsored research awards funded by the American Recovery and Reinvestment Act.
+Georgia Tech is well-positioned in growing and emerging research areas that are of interest and value to both Federal and nonFederal sponsors.
 For this reason, Georgia Tech expects to maintain strong sponsored revenue performance in the coming fiscal year.

-Enrollment is expected to remain stable, with a slight increase likely for fiscal year 2014.
-The Board of Regents (BOR) approved a tuition increase of 7% for both undergraduate and graduate resident students.
-For nonresident students the BOR approved 2.0% undergraduate and 1.75% graduate rate increases.
-The Institute expects to continue increasing tuition in an effort to move tuition closer to its peer institutions.
+Enrollment is expected to remain stable, with a slight increase likely for fiscal year 2015.
+The Board of Regents (BOR) approved a tuition increase of 9% for both undergraduate and graduate resident students.
+For nonresident students the BOR approved 2.7% undergraduate and 1.0% graduate rate increases.
+Georgia Tech expects to continue increasing tuition in an effort to move tuition closer to its peer institutions.

-Another major revenue source for the Institute is indirect cost recoveries.
-Fiscal year 2013 saw a decline of \$1.8 million, or 3.1% from the prior year's recoveries for Resident Instruction and Ell.
-Georgia Tech remains cautious as it enters fiscal year 2014, planning for a manageable decline in these funds consistent with the sponsored award expectations noted above.
+Another major revenue source for Georgia Tech is indirect cost recoveries.
+Fiscal year 2014 saw a continuing decline of \$2.8 million or 5.0% from the prior year's recoveries for Resident Instruction and EI2, for a two year total decrease of \$4.7 million or 7.9%.
+GTRI's indirect cost recoveries remain stable.
+Georgia Tech remains cautious as it enters fiscal year 2015, planning for these funds to remain flat, or slightly increase, based on new sponsored award indicators noted above.

-Georgia Tech expects additional revenue generated from tuition increases, as well as revenue increases from sales and services to offset negative growth in other revenue categories in fiscal year 2014.
+Georgia Tech expects additional revenue generated from tuition increases, as well as revenue increases from sales and services, to offset negative growth in other revenue categories in fiscal year 2015.

-Dr. G.P.
-"Bud" Peterson, President Georgia Institute of Technology Mr. Steven G. Swant, Executive Vice President Georgia Institute of Technology BASIC FINANCIAL STATEMENTS
+Dr. G.P "Bud" Peterson, President Georgia Institute of Technology Mr. Steven G. Swant, Executive Vice President Georgia Institute of Technology BASIC FINANCIAL STATEMENTS

-GEORGIA INSTITUTE OF TECHNOLOGY STATEMENT OF NET POSITION JUNE 30, 2013
+GEORGIA INSTITUTE OF TECHNOLOGY STATEMENT OF NET POSITION JUNE 30, 2014